MicrosoftDocs/VBA-Docs/api/Excel.XmlMap.Import.md

 ## Remarks

-This method returns one of the following  **XlXmlImportResult** constants:
+This method returns one of the following  **xlXmlImportResult** constants: